jballant/backbone-base-and-form-view/README.md

           });
           Backbone.FormView.addFieldAlias('CheckListArray', Backbone.fields.CheckListArrayView);

-Again, there are a ton of ways to extend the FormView, and the fields, as there should be.
+Again, there are a ton of ways to extend the FormView and the fields, as there should be.

 Example FormView Demos
 ----------------------

-All of these form's are pretty bare-bones -- just to illustrate the concepts in a simple manner.
+All of these example's are pretty bare-bones -- they are just here to illustrate the concepts in a simple manner.

 * [Example simple form](http://1stdibs.github.io/backbone-base-and-form-view/examples/example-simple-form.html)